 The Plan, which was established on January 1, 2004, is a participant-directed defined contribution plan covering eligible employees of International Specialty Products Inc. and its subsidiaries (ISP).
 On August 23, 2011, Ashland completed its acquisition of ISP.
-As a result of this transaction, ISP became a wholly owned subsidiary of Ashland Inc. Effective July 1, 2012, the Plan was amended to change the Plan Administrator to the Ashland Inc. Investment and Administrative Oversight Committee (now the Ashland Global Holdings Inc. Investment and Administrative Oversight Committee).
+As a result of this transaction, ISP became a wholly owned subsidiary of Ashland Inc. Effective July 1, 2012, the Plan was amended to change the Plan Administrator to the Ashland Inc. Investment and Administrative Oversight Committee.
 On July 2, 2012, the Plan transferred all participant accounts from Vanguard Fiduciary Trust Company to Fidelity Management Trust Company, which became the new Trustee of the Plan.